 Douglas College > Student Services > Support > Indigenous Student Services

-Anyone who is Aboriginal, First Nations, Metis, and of Inuit backgrounds can identify as being Aboriginal.
+Anyone who is Indigenous, First Nations, Metis, and of Inuit backgrounds can identify as being Indigenous.
 This means status and non-status Natives from North America.

-You are asked to self-identify as Aboriginal when you register at Douglas College.
+You are asked to self-identify as Indigenous when you register at Douglas College.
 Self identifying is confidential and is completely voluntary.

-At Douglas College, we believe that self identifying as Aboriginal means being proud of who you are.
-We also believe it is essential to understand how many Aboriginal students attend Douglas College so that we can provide a culturally appropriate environment and resources in order to support self-identifying students.
+At Douglas College, we believe that self identifying as Indigenous means being proud of who you are.
+We also believe it is essential to understand how many Indigenous students attend Douglas College so that we can provide a culturally appropriate environment and resources in order to support self-identifying students.

 Sandra comes to us from the Haida First Nation and is proud to say that she has been on her personal healing journey since 1988.